DualShock: DualShock 3

-Announced at the 2007 Tokyo Game Show, the DualShock 3 wireless controller (SCPH-98050/CECHZC2) is a gamepad for the PlayStation 3.
-It replaces the Sixaxis wireless controller originally released with earlier versions of the console.
+The DualShock 3 wireless controller (SCPH-98050/CECHZC2) is a gamepad for the PlayStation 3, and was announced at the 2007 Tokyo Game Show.
+It succeeds the Sixaxis wireless controller originally released with earlier versions of the console.
 The DualShock 3 is nearly identical to the previous Sixaxis version but adds the haptic feedback capabilities found in the DualShock and DualShock 2.
 Sony settled a patent infringement lawsuit with Immersion in March 2007 following a lengthy legal battle.
-The settlement cleared the way for incorporating the missing "rumble" feature that the Sixaxis lacked.
+The settlement cleared the way for incorporating the vibration feature that the Sixaxis lacks.
 Both the vibration function and motion-sensing capabilities of the DualShock 3 can be used simultaneously without one interfering with the other.
-Like the Sixaxis, it also has a USB mini-B port for charging and can also be used on a PSP Go via Bluetooth, though the controller and the PSP Go must be registered using a PS3 console.
+Like the Sixaxis, it has a USB mini-B port for charging and can also be used on a PSP Go and the PlayStation TV via Bluetooth, though the controller and the PSP Go or the PlayStation TV must be registered using a PS3 console.

 The DualShock 3 can be identified by its "DualShock 3" and "Sixaxis" markings.
 It also weighs 192 g, 40% more than its predecessor, the Sixaxis, which weighed only 137.1 g.

 The rear markings indicate the original DualShock 3 draws up to 300 mA of current at 3.7 V for a power consumption of 1.11 W, an order of magnitude increase from the 30 mA of current at 3.7 V (0.111 W) listed on the Sixaxis.
 However, this current is not drawn constantly and is the maximum current when the rumble is active.
 Its main power source is an internal 3.7 V Li-ion battery tentatively capable of storing 570 mAh, which provides up to 30 hours of continuous gaming on a full charge.
 Third party replacement batteries are also available.
 Like the Sixaxis, the DualShock 3 comes with instructions on how to remove and replace the battery.
 The DualShock 3 can also draw power over a USB cable via a USB mini-B connector on the top of the controller.
 This allows the controller to be used when the battery is low and is also used for charging the battery.
 When connected via USB, the controller communicates with the console through the USB cable, rather than Bluetooth.